Name

 src/scripts/NAME/.cvsignore

 This file tells CVS what files are generated during the build process.
 It will prevent the question marks from appearing when you commit or update your CVS area.
+This file is only created if the parent directory of the new script has a CVS directory.

 Note